gastonsimone/vim-dokumentary/README.md

 to your `.vimrc` file, reload it and do the Vundle magic by running `:PluginInstall`.

+### From Vimball

+Download the vimball from the [vim scripts page](http://www.vim.org/scripts/script.php?script_id=5197) and follow the instructions provided there.

 ## TO DO

 1. Simplify the process of adding more supported file types.